DFE-Digital/prepare-academy-conversions/README.md

-# Apply to Become an academy, internal service
+# Prepare academy conversions service
 Internal service for managing applications for schools to become academies.

 ## Requirements